markomarkovic/8x8x8x8/README.md

 ### Sharing

-Your animation is automatically encoded in the URL.
+Your animation is automatically encoded in the URL with intelligent compression.
+The app automatically selects the most efficient encoding format (v2, v3, or v4) based on your animation's characteristics, typically achieving 70-90% size reduction.
 Just copy and share the URL to share your animation!

+See [ENCODING_FORMATS.md](ENCODING_FORMATS.md) for technical details on the compression formats.

 ## Development